Hearty and satisfying, this gluten-free Huevos Rancheros Polenta Bowl recipe is a delicious take on a breakfast favorite.

 That first huevos rancheros blew my mind.
 Being from the Midwest, it wasn't a dish that graced many breakfast menus (at least that I had seen), and it quickly became one of my favorites.

 When I went gluten-free, many of my favorite restaurant brunch items became obsolete.
 Biscuits and gravy.
 French toast.
 Cinnamon rolls.
-Thankfully, and much to my delight, huevos rancheros has remained a go-to.
+Thankfully, and much to my delight, huevos rancheros have remained a go-to.

 Make a Salted Plains recipe?
 I’d love to see!
 Tag your creations on Instagram with #saltedplains!